 All food imported into Australia must first comply with quarantine and imported food requirements and then with food safety requirements.
 Quarantine requirements are the first barrier that must be cleared for all imported food.

-Information on various sectors of the Australian market is available from the FAS Attaché Reports site on the Internet.
+Information on various sectors of the Australian market is available from the FAS Attaché Reports web site.

 Section I: Food Laws